open-source-tabletop/halo-breakpoint/halo-breakpoint.md

 ## Playing Halo Breakpoint

-Halo: Breakpoint is best played on a battlefield around 3ft by 4ft or larger and is designed for 28mm scale, individually based miniatures.
-Most games will feature several squads of models and may include vehicles.
+Halo: Breakpoint is best played on a battlefield around 3ft by 4ft and is designed for 28mm scale, individually based miniatures.
+Most games will feature several squads of models and larger games may include vehicles.

 A game of Halo: Breakpoint lasts for 6 rounds.